How Much Money Are Unproductive Meetings Costing You

 We’ve established how much time people are spending - and, arguably - wasting in meetings, but the knock on effect of that is how much money this amounts to.

-Doodle’s 2019 State of Meetings Report found that a staggering £45.49 billion was wasted in the UK alone that year as a result of poorly organised meetings.
+While the global video conferencing market is growing rapidly, so is the amount of time wasted in unproductive meetings.
+Doodle’s 2019 State of Meetings Report found that a staggering £45.49 billion was wasted in the UK alone that year as a result of poorly organized meetings.
 It was reported that professionals were spending an average of two hours a week in pointless meetings.

-It may be hard to visualise when organising individual meetings just how much money could be lost if that meeting isn’t productive, and although the impact of one meeting may not be as detrimental, it quickly adds up.
-There’s a simple way to work it out too; Owl Labs recommend the following formula to calculate the financial impact of a single meeting (they also have a meeting cost calculator tool on their website if formulas aren’t your thing!):
+It may be hard to visualize when organizing individual meetings just how much money could be lost if that meeting isn’t productive, and although the impact of one meeting may not be as detrimental, it quickly adds up.
+There’s a simple way to work it out too; head to our website and simply input the required numbers.
+You’ll see how much time and resources you’ll save when you use Eric.ai.

 Individual Meeting Cost = [Duration] X ( [Hourly Setup Cost] + [Attendee Hourly Sum] )